Hurricane Sandy looms over 10-day sprint to U.S. election

 In contrast, an average of about 15 percent last week said they might still switch.

-But more and more voters have already taken advantage of early voting programs and cast their ballots.
+But more and more voters have already taken advantage of early voting programs and cast their ballots, despite the time remaining before Election Day.
 Eighteen percent of respondents in the Reuters/Ipsos poll said their votes were in.

 The U.S. election is not a true national poll, but a state-by-state contest in which 538 electoral votes are divided among the 50 states and Washington, D.C., roughly according to population.

-With the majority of states solidly either Republican or Democratic, the fight for the “swing states” not firmly tied to either party is hugely important.
+With the majority of states firmly Republican or Democratic, the fight for the “swing states” not firmly tied to either party is hugely important.

 This year, there is a possibility one candidate could take enough states to win the electoral vote - and thus the White House - while trailing in the nationwide popular vote.